telepresenceio/telepresence/install/migrate-from-legacy.md

 Telepresence introduces a [new architecture](../../reference/architecture/) built around "intercepts" that addresses these problems.
 With Telepresence, a sidecar proxy is injected onto the pod.
 The proxy then intercepts traffic intended for the pod and routes it to the workstation/laptop.
 The advantage of this approach is that the service is running at all times, and no swapping is used.
 By using the proxy approach, we can also do selective intercepts, where certain types of traffic get routed to the service while other traffic gets routed to your laptop/workstation.

-Please see [the Telepresence quick start](../../quick-start/) for an introduction to running intercepts and [the intercept reference doc](../../reference/intercepts/) for a deep dive into intercepts
+Please see [the Telepresence quick start](../../quick-start/) for an introduction to running intercepts and [the intercept reference doc](../../reference/intercepts/) for a deep dive into intercepts.

 ## Using legacy Telepresence Commands